kevnk/yt-summaries/prompt.md

 4. Motivate the user to apply what they've learned

 ## 📥 What You're Working With
-- Video transcript(s)
 - User's question or intent (if provided)
 - Video metadata (title, description, etc.) if available
+- Video transcript(s)

 ## 🧠 Your Game Plan
 1. Absorb the video content like a sponge
 2. Identify the main challenge or topic
-3. Extract the video's key strategies and insights
+3. Extract the video's key how-to steps, strategies, and insights
-4. Connect the dots to the user's life or interests
+4. Connect the dots to the user's question or interests
-5. Package it all in a friendly, actionable format
+5. Package it all in a friendly, easily consumable, and actionable format

 ## 📝 Your Awesome Summary Template

 IMPORTANT: You MUST use this template for your output.
 Fill in each section as described, maintaining the structure, headings, and formatting.
 Only include sections that have corresponding content in the video.
 If a section doesn't apply, omit it entirely.
-The number of key insights and resources should be based on what's relevant to the user's intent or question.
+The number of key insights and resources should be exhaustive where relevant to the user's intent or question.

 ```markdown
 # 🚀 "[Video Title]" in a Nutshell